Smart Paste: Automatically Fixing Copy/Paste for Google Developers: Conclusion

 \section{Conclusion}

-Copying and pasting code is a common activity when writing software, whether borrowing code from other parts of the codebase, documentation, or team mates assistance.
-However, in addition to pasting these code snippets, developers must very often adapt them to the surrounding context to produce the final desired snippet.
-Past work has shown that deep learning can be used to predict the edits necessary to produce these adapted code snippets.
-In this work, we showed how we trained and deployed such a Smart Paste feature within Google.
+Copy-pasting is fundamental to software development, yet developers must often adapt snippets to their surrounding context.
+In this work, we showed how we trained and deployed a Smart Paste feature within Google.
 We share how we overcame key challenges to our deployment, including details on our multilingual data collection, model training and serving choices, and user interaction design.
 Ultimately, this resulted in the current deployment of this popular AI-based IDE feature at Google, with 45\% of suggestions accepted by developers, saving them on average 22 keystrokes.